No ratings yet

 This creamy Whole30 Butternut Squash Soup Recipe is a hearty, healthy comfort food soup made with fresh, roasted butternut squash, coconut milk, vegetable broth, fresh ginger and curry (optional.)
-It’s naturally low-calorie, gluten free, Vegan and is made with only 6 ingredients!
+It’s naturally low-calorie, gluten free, Vegan and is and easy recipe made with only 6 ingredients!

 Disclosure: This post contains Amazon affiliate links, which means if you may a purchase, I’ll receive a small commission but, the price you pay is the same.